How to Build a Website for Your Business

 Be flexible – There’s no “best” domain extension, so if the name you want isn’t available as a .com, consider other options, like .biz.

-Pick something relevant to your business – If you’re only doing business in the UK, then a .co.uk or a .uk is an excellent idea.
-Similarly, if you have a business in India, then a .in domain extension would be a great solution.
-There are also a whole host of specific domain extensions to choose from, some of which focus on a trade, such as .plumber and .accountant, or a location like .London or .wales.
-You can buy a domain name right away.
+Pick something relevant to your business – If you’re only doing business in the UK, a .co.uk or .uk extension is an excellent choice.
+Similarly, if you have a business in India, a .in domain extension would be suitable.
+There are also specific domain extensions focusing on trades, such as .plumber or .accountant, or locations like .London or .wales.
+It’s easy to find and buy a domain name right away.

 The other main concept you need to understand is website hosting.
 We’re not going to worry about the specifics too much here, as you’ll be making your hosting decision later in the process.
 So for now you just have to understand what hosting is and why you need it.